 Oral health is integrally connected with your general health.
 Regular check-ups are important because some diseases or medical conditions have signs that can appear in the mouth.
 Diabetes, nutritional and vitamin deficiencies, and hormonal irregularities are some examples.

-Given the potential links between the bacteria that cause gum disease and systemic diseases, prevention of periodontal disease is an important step in maintaining overall health.
+Given the potential links between the bacteria that cause gum disease and systemic diseases, the prevention of periodontal disease is an important step in maintaining overall health.
 Periodontal disease affects three out of four adults at some time in their lives.
-It doesn’t necessary hurt, and you may not even be aware that you have it until an advanced stage.
-Regular dental visits are essential for detecting periodontal diseases at an early stage , when it can often be reversed, before the gums and the supporting bone are irreversibly damaged
+It doesn’t necessarily hurt, and you may not even be aware that you have it until an advanced stage.
+Regular dental visits are essential for detecting periodontal diseases at an early stage, when it can often be reversed, before the gums and the supporting bone are irreversibly damaged